synesthesia/site2019/content/post/2020/2020-08-14-notes-on-eghbal-working-in-public/index.md

 ## Introduction

-Initially Eghbal focused her research on the lack of funding for Open Source, and started with a research question of "[what is not venture-back able in tech right now?](https://link.medium.com/, later amended by the addition of "_but that tech needs_".
+Initially Eghbal focused her research on the lack of funding for Open Source, and started with a research question of ["what is not venture-backable in tech right now?"](https://medium.com/@nayafia/how-i-stumbled-upon-the-internet-s-biggest-blind-spot-b9aa23618c58), later amended by the addition of "_but that tech needs_".

 As her work progressed she became aware that many open source maintainers were reporting feelings of overwhelm and burnout, so pivoted her investigations in that direction.